learnlatex/learnlatex.github.io/en/lesson-08.md

 In a table body columns are separated using an ampersand `&` and a new row is started using `\\`.

-We got everything we need for our first little table.
-In the following code the `&` and `\\` are aligned: this isn't necessary in LaTeX, but helps reading the source.
+We have everything we need for our first table.
+In the following code the `&` and `\\` are aligned.
+This isn't necessary in LaTeX, but helps reading the source.

 <!-- {% raw %} -->